 13. Enjoy a quiet walk down Worli Sea Face

 This 2-km (1.2 mi) long promenade in South Mumbai along the Arabian Sea is yet another popular spot to enjoy sea views.
-Quieter than other sea-facing promenades in Mumbai, this is the perfect place for a relaxing evening.
+Quieter than other sea-facing promenades in Mumbai, this is a must-visit place for a relaxing evening.
 Most of it adjoins one of poshest residential areas of Mumbai, nonetheless, you’ll find several restaurants/cafes facing the sea if you want to have a meal with a view.
 Must-visit attractions easily accessible from here include the Bandra-Worli Sea Link and the unique mosque out at sea, Haji Ali Dargah.

 Worli Sea Face